biosimulators/Biosimulators_simulator_template/README.md

 # Template repository for a command-line program and Dockerfile for a BioSimulators-compliant simulator

-This repository provides a template Python code for building a BioSimulators-compliant command-line interface for a biosimulation tool and a Dockerfile for building a BioSimulators-compliant container for the tool.
+This repository provides template Python code for building a BioSimulators-compliant Python API, a BioSimulators-compliant command-line interface, and a BioSimulators-compliant Dockerfile for building a BioSimulators-compliant Docker image for a simulation.
 More documentation about the interfaces that containerized simulators must implement is available at https://biosimulators.org/help.
 Several examples of BioSimulators-compliant command-line interfaces and Dockerfiles are available in the [BioSimulators GitHub organization](https://github.com/biosimulators/).
 A registry of compliant simulation tools is available at https://biosimulators.org.
 Information about submitting containerized simulators to the registry is available at https://biosimulators.org/help.

 This repository is intended for developers of simulation software programs.
-We recommend that end-users utilize containerized simulators through the web-based graphical interfaces at https://submit.biosimulators.org and https://biosimulators.org. https://submit.biosimulators.org provides a simple web application for executing simulations and retrieving their results. https://biosimulators.org provides a more comprehensive platform for sharing and executing entire modeling studies.
+We recommend that end-users utilize containerized simulators through the web-based graphical interfaces at https://run.biosimulations.org. https://run.biosimulations.org provides a simple web application for executing simulations and retrieving their results. https://biosimulations.org provides a more comprehensive platform for sharing and executing entire modeling studies.
 Instructions for using containers to execute simulations locally on your own machine are available at https://biosimulators.org/help.

 ## Building a Docker image for a simulator using this template
 1. Install the [Docker engine](https://www.docker.com/).

 2. Fork this repository.

+3. Rename the `my_simulator` directory to the name of your simulator.

-3. (Optionally, but recommended) Create a BioSimulators-compliant Python API for your simulator.
+4. (Optionally, but recommended) Create a BioSimulators-compliant Python API for your simulator.

    Submission to BioSimulators requires a Docker image with a command-line entypoint that follows BioSimulators' conventions.
 The easiest way to create such a Docker image is to implement a Python API that follows BioSimulator's conventions and then use methods in [`BioSimulators-utils`](https://github.com/biosimulators/Biosimulators_utils) to use this API to create a command-line entrypoint.
+This avenue only requires a small amount of knowledge of SED-ML and KiSAO by relying on BioSimulators-utils to orchestrate the execution of COMBINE/OMEX archives and SED-ML, using your simulation tool to execute individual simulations.

-   This API should include the attributes and methods below. `my_simulator/__init__.py` provides a template for this API.
+   The Python API for your simulator should include the attributes and methods below. `my_simulator/__init__.py` provides a template for this API.
     * `__version__`
     * `get_simulator_version()`
     * `preprocess_sed_task(...)`